 Tieu Pagoda

-The pagoda in Tam Son ward is a famous ancient temple of Bac Ninh province, located halfway up the mountain, surrounded by quiet trees all year round.
-The pagoda consists of the patriarch house, the stele house and auxiliary works.
+The pagoda in Tam Son ward is a famous ancient temple in Bac Ninh province, located halfway up the mountain, surrounded by quiet trees year-round.
+The pagoda consists of the patriarch house, the stele house, and auxiliary works.

 The pagoda was a large Buddhist center during the Ly Dynasty.
 Currently, this place preserves many ancient documents and anecdotes reflecting the life and background of Emperor Ly Thai To.